NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ## Initial Setup

 Analytics collects usage and behavior data for your app.
 There are two types of information you can log:
-* Events - any event that is happenning in you app with or without parameters
+* Events - any event that is happening in your app with or without parameters
-* User properties - attributes you asign to a certain group of your users (e. g. language preference)
+* User properties - attributes you assign to a certain group of your users (e. g. language preference)

 After enabling analytics in your Firebase console you're all set to start logging events.

 ?> Events usually take up to an hour to appear on the Firebase console dashboard.
-For testing you can tell your device to send debug analytics events.
+For testing, you can tell your device to send debug analytics events.
 Please follow the official instruction [here](https://support.google.com/firebase/answer/7201382) to activate this feature.

 ## Functions